Southeast Coastal Conference on Languages & Literatures

 What is SECCLL?

-SECCLL is a scholarly conference gathering either the last week in March or the first week in April attracting scholars from the region and beyond.
+SECCLL is a scholarly gathering that attracts scholars from the region and beyond.
 SECCLL is oriented toward the participation of scholars from both public and private institutions of higher education.
 It is a collegiate, informal and respectful environment marked by a rigorous and productive exchange among academics.

 SECCLL has also created The Coastal Review, an online, open access, peer-reviewed, and indexed journal published by the Department of World Languages and Cultures at Georgia Southern University.
 The Coastal Review invites manuscripts on an open and rolling basis and publishes articles as soon as they are accepted.
 In addition, presenters at the annual Southeast Coastal Conference on Languages and Literatures (SECCLL) are encouraged to submit an extended and thoroughly revised manuscript of their presentation for possible inclusion in the Journal.